johnbillion/wp_mail/readme.md

 # WordPress Emails

-This document lists all the situations where WordPress sends an email, along with how to filter or disable each email.
+This document lists all of the situations where WordPress sends an email, along with how to filter or disable each email.

 This is accurate as of WordPress 5.2.